uccser/cs-field-guide/csfieldguide/chapters/content/en/algorithms/sections/searching.md

 {panel end}

-If you used a Binary Search on each of the levels then you would have always had enough lives to find the pet!
+If you used a binary search on each of the levels then you would have always had enough lives to find the pet!
-Informally, the Binary Search algorithm is as follows:
+Informally, the binary search algorithm is as follows:
 - Look at the item in the centre of the list and compare it to what you are searching for
 - If it is what you are looking for then you are done.
 - If it is larger than the item you are looking for then you can ignore all the items in the list which are larger than that item (if the list is from smallest to largest this means you can ignore all the items to the right of the centre item).
 - If it is smaller then you can ignore all the items in the list which are smaller than that centre item.
 - Now repeat the algorithm on the remaining half of the list, checking the middle of the list and choosing one of the halves, until you find the item you are searching for.

-Binary Search is a very powerful algorithm.
+Binary search is a very powerful algorithm.
-If you had 1000 presents to search through it would take you at most 10 checks for Binary search to find something and Linear search would take at most 1000 checks, but if you doubled the number of presents to search through how would this change the number of checks made by Binary Search and Linear search?
+If you had 1000 presents to search through it would take you at most 10 checks for binary search to find something and linear search would take at most 1000 checks, but if you doubled the number of presents to search through how would this change the number of checks made by binary search and linear search?

 {panel type="spoiler"}

 # How does doubling the number of boxes affect the number of checks required?

-The answer to the above question is that the maximum number of checks for Linear Search would double, but the maximum number for Binary Search would only increase by one.
+The answer to the above question is that the maximum number of checks for linear search would double, but the maximum number for binary search would only increase by one.

 {panel end}

 It is important to remember that you can only perform a Binary Search if the items you are searching through are sorted into order.
-This makes the sorting algorithms we will look at next even more important because without sorting algorithms we wouldn't be able to use Binary Search to quickly look through data!
+This makes the sorting algorithms we will look at next even more important because without sorting algorithms we wouldn't be able to use binary search to quickly look through data!

 {panel type="project"}